-- At some level, all of code for simulation relies on the generation of Pseudorandom number generators (PRNGs), which are algorithms that can automatically create long runs of numbers that are statistically indistinguishable from independent standard uniform variates. - The series of values generated by such algorithms is generally determined by a fixed number called a seed.
-One of the most common PRNG is the linear congruential generator, which uses the recurrence to generate numbers, where a, b and m are large integers.
+- At some level, all of code for simulation relies on the generation of Pseudorandom number generators (PRNGs), which are algorithms that can automatically create long runs of numbers that are statistically indistinguishable from independent standard uniform variates. - The series of values generated by such algorithms is generally determined by a fixed number called a seed X_0 .
+One of the most common PRNG is the linear congruential generator, which uses the recurrence to generate numbers, where 0 < a < m, $0 \le b < m$ and m > 0 are large integers, and mod is the remainder of the integer division.
 The maximum number of numbers the formula can produce is the modulus, m.

-$$X{n+1} = (aX_n + b) \bmod m$$
+$$X{n+1} = (aX_n + b) \mod m$$